Georgia businesses reopen cautiously amid coronavirus worry

 “I could be a carrier even if I don’t feel anything,” Farmer said.
 “I get worried about all the other people I would encounter.”

-Associated Press journalists Sudhin Thanawala, Kate Brumback and Jeff Amy in Atlanta, Mike Stewart in Marietta, Georgia, and Jay Reeves in Birmingham, Alabama, contributed to this report.
+Associated Press journalists Sudhin Thanawala and Kate Brumback in Atlanta, Mike Stewart in Marietta, Georgia, and Jay Reeves in Birmingham, Alabama, contributed to this report.

 Follow AP coverage of the pandemic at https://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak.